Author

 Israel Evans

-Israel Evans (1747–1807) was an American Presbyterian minister and theologian whose *Election Sermon* of 1791 exemplified the intersection of Revolutionary ideology and Reformed theology in the early republic.
-His work contributed to the broader discourse on divine providence, republican virtue, and the theological foundations of American independence during a formative period of national identity.
-Evans's writings reflected the efforts of late eighteenth-century clergy to reconcile Calvinist doctrine with Enlightenment political philosophy and the emerging American experiment.
+Israel Evans (1747–1807) was an American Presbyterian minister and theologian whose *Election Sermon*, delivered in 1791, exemplified the intersection of Revolutionary ideology and Reformed theology during the early republic.
+His work contributed to the broader discourse on divine providence, republican virtue, and the theological foundations of American independence that characterized late eighteenth-century ministerial thought.
+Evans's sermons and writings reflected the efforts of Presbyterian clergy to reconcile Calvinist doctrine with the emerging political and social order of the new nation.

 Works in the Library